tandrewnichols/neo4j-instance/README.md

 it available for people who find themselves in the same boat.
 It doesn't require much, since it is written totally in bash script.
 Make sure you have wget, or curl installed and you should be all set.

+###INSTALLATION

+There are several ways to install this script.
+You can either clone this repository and symlink `neo4j-instance.sh` to somewhere in your path, or, if you don't want the whole repo, just run `curl -L https://raw.githubusercontent.com/tandrewnichols/neo4j-instance/master/neo4j-instance.sh > ~/bin/neo4j-instance && chmod +x ~/bin/neo4j-instance`.

 ###USAGE
 ```
   help                           outputs this document